This article contains the following sections:

 Firstly, head to the cog in the top right-hand corner of the page and click Settings.
-Then, scroll down to the Configuration header and select the Pages tile.
+Then, scroll down to the Structure header and select the Pages tile.

 From here, you will be able to create a new page or edit any existing pages on your site.

 At the top of the page editor, you will find a number of mandatory and non-mandatory fields that we will explain in greater detail.

 This should match the page name and must only contain letters, numbers, dashes, and underscores.
 What you input here will be displayed at the end of the page's URL as illustrated in bold below.

 Here you can select where you would like the page to appear on your site.
 Select 'dropdown' to display it in the left-hand menu, or 'footer' to display it in a manner that your users will be more accustomed to at the bottom of the site (select 'none' if you wish to hide the page from your site's navigation).